renataarruda/renataarruda/README.md

 ### Hi there 👋

 - 🚀 I'm a Software Engineering Intern at Creditas
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 I’m currently learning Kotlin, OOP
 - 📫 How to reach me: renata.arruda85@gmail.com
 - 😄 Pronouns: she/her